centrifuge/documentation/docs/use/secure-network/index.md

 contributors: <Dennis Wellmann:dennis@centrifuge.io>
 ---

+## Staking

+Centrifuge Chain uses Nomiated Proof-of-Stake (NPoS) - in this system you can become a validator or nominator.
+Learn more in the [Polkadot Wiki on staking](https://wiki.polkadot.network/docs/en/learn-staking).

 ## Running your own Validator

 Here's a quick guide to get started validating Centrifuge Chain Amber or Flint testnets.